Guide to Work, Study, Travel and Living Abroad

 A square in Buenos Aires, where many expats have moved.

 Argentina offers many excellent options for long-term living, with expats residing throughout the country, and not only in Buenos Aires.
-Many fall in love with the mystique and cultural vibe of Buenos Aires, "the Paris of South America," and choose to stay permanently.
-It is the easiest area to live in Argentina as an expat, with a large community that includes many foreigners and locals who speak English.
+Many fall in love with the charisma and cultural vibe of Buenos Aires, "the Paris of South America," and choose to stay permanently.
+It is the most accessible area to live in Argentina as an expat, with a large community that includes many foreigners and locals who speak English.
+Yet, for the more adventurous, there are numerous cities and towns to settle for a while:

 • Mar del Plata on the Atlantic coast